 What plants to grow in a greenhouse garden?
 Remember the greenhouse garden is like moving your garden south.
 It will be always at least a bit warmer in your greenhouse than it is outside, even in the winter.
 That means that you can grow things earlier than in your outdoor garden, and also grow plants that like it warmer than your local weather can offer.

-I planted this peas in March, and they germinated and grew, despite the fact that the outdoor temperature sometimes dropped to -20c in the nights.
+I planted the peas in March, and they germinated and grew, despite the fact that the outdoor temperature sometimes dropped to -20c in the nights.

-Another great plant for the greenhouse garden are day neutral strawberries.
+Another great plant for the greenhouse garden is day neutral strawberries.
 This will start producing much earlier than anything outdoors and continue till late into fall.